Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 How does it work?

-Your scheduling software should sync with your time and attendance system.
+Your software should sync with your timekeeping system.
 This allows you to take advantage of all of the features.

 In your employee profile, include: